zackse/linux/Documentation/trace/ftrace-uses.rst

       	 (where the fentry or mcount is within the function)

 @parent_ip
-	This is the instruction pointer of the function that called the the function being traced (where the call of the function occurred).
+	This is the instruction pointer of the function that called the function being traced (where the call of the function occurred).

 @op